 How much interest does LMPC charge?

 Microfinance institutions (MFIs) charge higher rates of interest for several reasons.
 Firstly, the administrative costs of making many small loans are much higher than making fewer larger loans; secondly, they take more time assessing the feasibility of applications and thereby reducing risk because borrowers cannot offer traditional forms of collateral nor do they have salaried incomes; thirdly MFIs often operate in geographically remote areas with low population densities and this means that they incur greater operational costs; and fourthly they often accompany loans with a range of training and technical advice.
 In addition, inflation is generally higher than in countries such as the UK.
 The rate of inflation in the Philippines can be found below.
 LMPC charges annual interest rates of between 18-36% per annum on a declining basis.
+Loans supported by Lendwithcare attract a slightly reduced rate of interest.

 Does LMPC provide any training?